 Cocoa

-On the Darwin sub-platform for Cocoa, two additional object models are (or will be) supported, in addition to native Island classes.
+sub-platform for Cocoa, two additional object models are (or will be) supported, in addition to native Island classes.
 These models are available both for classes and interfaces

-• Island – native Island objects and interfaces.
+- Island – native Island objects and interfaces.

-• Cocoa – Objective-C objects (descending from Foundation.NSObject) and protocols.
+- Cocoa – Objective-C objects (descending from

-• COM – to work with COM interfaces
+) and protocols. - COM – to work with COM interfaces

-• Swift – native Swift objects and protocols.
+- Swift – native Swift objects and protocols.

 In addition to the Objective-C class model used for most of the standard classic Cocoa APIS on Apple's platforms (AppKit, UIKit, and so on), Apple introduced a new object model alongside the Swift language, the "SWift ABI".

 Swift APIs shipped by Apple are not compatible with the Cocoa/Objctive-C object model but use this new object model.
-We are in the process of implementing support for Swift ABI types (to be implemented, and to be consumed), but this is currently experimental and a work of progress – mostly due to lack of documentation from the side of Apple and.or the Swift compiler team.
+We are in the process of implementing support for Swift ABI types (to be implemented, and to be consumed), but this is currently experimental and a work of progress – mostly due to lack of documentation from the side of Apple and/or the Swift compiler team.

-Once Apple Swift reaches proper and documented ABI stability, the Darwin sub-platform might gain official support for consuming and extending classes implemented in Apple's Swift dialect, and directly participating in Apple Swift's object model (Swift ABI).
+sub-platform might gain official support for consuming and extending classes implemented in Apple's Swift dialect, and directly participating in Apple Swift's object model (Swift ABI).
 Swift objects will form a third class hierarchy.

-Cocoa classes share a single hierarchy, rooted in Foundation.NSObject.
+Cocoa classes share a single hierarchy, rooted in Foundation.NSObject

 Life-Cycle Management